arnabdutta13/CrewAI/marketing_ai/README.md

 This command initializes the marketing-ai Crew, assembling the agents and assigning them tasks as defined in your configuration.

+When the application runs, it will ask you for the topics you want to do a research on:
+`Please enter the topics you want to research (comma-separated): ` At this point enter the topics, e.g. `food, travel, shopping`

 This application will run the create an `output` folder under the project directory.
 You can find 3 json files in this folder: `trends.json`, `strategy.json` and `campaigns.json`.
 These files are the outputs of the agents at each stage.